leekelleher/umbraco-contentment/.github/README.md

 _More give, less take._

-If you do not to intend to modifiy the source code, then you will still have the same freedoms as when using the MIT license.
+If you do not to intend to modify the source code, then you will still have the same freedoms as when using the MIT license.

 For more information about the Mozilla Public License, please visit: <https://www.mozilla.org/en-US/MPL/2.0/FAQ/>